hanabi/hanabi.github.io/README.md

 ### Tempo Clues (Re-cluing a Card)

 * This is the name given to clues that do not meet *Minimum Clue Value Principle*.
 They get a card played **right now** that already had a clue on it.
+* Players do not generally give *Tempo Clues*, as they are considered inefficient, and in Hanabi you want to be as efficient as possible.
-* *Tempo Clues* are only done in the following special circumstances:
+* However, *Tempo Clues* are allowed in the following special circumstances:
   1. When the card is "out of order" (meaning that it is impossible for a *Prompt* to get the cards played)
   2. When the card was *Chop Moved* and it is now playable
   3. When the clue giver is "locked"
   4. When the clue giver has been signaled by another player that they have an unsafe discard
-  5. When the clue giver is in a "double discard" situation
+  5. When the clue giver is in a *Double Discard* situation (see *Avoiding Double Discards* below)
-  6. When the clue receiver is "locked"
+  6. When the clue receiver is "locked" (see *Fully Clued Hands* below)
   7. When the clue receiver is receiving a tempo clue on a card that unlocks someone else's hand
   8. When there are 8 clues in the bank (a forced clue)
   9. When there are 7 clues in the bank (since discarding would take the team to 8 clues, which is generally bad)
-  10. When in *End-Game* or the team is behind pace (specifically, when score + deck is below the maximum score)
+  10. When in the *End-Game* or the team is behind pace (specifically, when score + deck is below the maximum score)
   11. When the game has been going so well that further clue efficiency is no longer required to win the game
   12. When the tempo clue gets 2 or more cards played.
 * *Tempo Clues* that are done outside of these special circumstances are a different convention called *Tempo Clue Chop Moves*, which are detailed further on in this document.
 * Sometimes, a *Tempo Clue* can touch multiple cards, which typically means that all of the cards touched are playable.
 See the *Double Tempo Clue* section further on in this document.

 ### Avoiding Double Discards

 * If the player before you just discarded a card (say the red 4), and you don't see that card in anyone else's hand, there is a possibility that you could have that same card on your chop.
 In this example, if you discarded, both red 4s could be lost and your team would not be able to get a perfect score.
-This is called double discarding.
+This is called *Double Discarding*.
-* Since double discarding can "lose" the game, you should make any decent clue if you can to avoid it.
+* Since *Double Discarding* can "lose" the game, you should make any decent clue if you can to avoid it.
 Even a low-value clue might be better than discarding.
 After a go-around, you can safely discard - if your chop was indeed the same card, it would have been given a save clue by your teammates.
-* If, to avoid a double discard, the clue that you are considering is so low value that it will cause a fair amount of confusion to your teammates, then it is probably better to just risk it and double discard.
+* If, to avoid a *Double Discard*, the clue that you are considering is so low value that it will cause a fair amount of confusion to your teammates, then it is probably better to just risk it and double discard.
 Sometimes, you really don't have any clues to give, and that's okay.
-However, the following "bad" clues are always allowed in double discard situations:
+However, the following "bad" clues are always allowed in *Double Discard* situations:
   * Tempo clues
   * Cluing off-chop 5s
   * Saving 2s on chop that are present in another player's hand
   * Filling in extra info on ambiguously saved cards that are still not playable
+  * Re-cluing 5's to a player (a "hard burn")
 * The plus side of this strategy is that, because players should not generally double discard, you do not need to be overly worried about the same card being on two simultaneous chops.
 * Generally speaking, a weird or super low-value clue can communicate an advanced strategy like a *Finesse*.
 However, always pay attention to see the situation that the clue-giver is in.
 From their perspective, are they giving the clue to avoid a double discard?
 If so, then you should not read too closely into their clue.